HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

             $i += $currentNode.numMetadataEntries
 ```

-and lower down / earlier on at the node initialization,
+and lower down in the code / earlier on in the exeuction when setting up a new node,
 `metaData = [List[psobject]]::new()` can become `metaData = $null` saving setup time and memory.
-Result: pleasingly large gain, can't remember how much, but in the ~30ms region.
+Result: pleasingly large gain, can't remember how much, but ~30ms region ish.

 ----
 ### Next
-Realised I was calculating the `$localSum` twice.
-Once from Part 1 of the puzzle, and again for part 2.
+Realised I was calculating the `$localSum` sum-of-metadata-for-a-node twice.
+Once from Part 1 of the puzzle, again for part 2.
 Removed that duplicate work.
 It helped a little.

 ----
 ### Next
-In part 2 of the puzzle, there is a lookup into the childNodes 1-indexed offsetd, and a sum of their values.
+In part 2 of the puzzle, there is a lookup into the childNodes 1-indexed,
+and a sum of those values.

 Earlier it had been a loop with a check: